-Most online video broadcasting studios have a similar physical, if not aesthetic, design.
+Most online video broadcasting studios have similar physical, if not aesthetic, design.
 Ideally, there are two rooms.
 The first, larger room contains the set, cameras, audio recording equipment, and lights.

 The second room, set behind the cameras, is the control room.
 This room includes windows so that operators of switchers and other hardware can view the set at any time.
 However, being a separate room provides sound isolation.
 You can also add additional soundproofing.
 This allows people in the control room to communicate, without microphones picking up the sound on the set.

 This two-room layout is ideal for sound isolation.
 However, it does mean that you need to route cables from audio and video equipment through a wall.
 It’s quite possible to set up a studio in a single room.
 Many smaller studios are held in a room, even a small one.
 However, the bigger the production staff, the more important it becomes to have sound isolation in place.

 The mobile studio

 Thus far, we’ve mostly discussed fixed-position studios.
 However, it’s quite possible to set up a studio for a large event or a one-time broadcast.
 All the equipment mentioned above is portable.
 Facilities that host large events often have access to control rooms, and may even have some equipment in place.

 Another common method for mobile online video broadcasting is by installing a control room inside a vehicle such as a van or truck.
 In this case, cameras and subjects temporarily remain outside the vehicle.
 This setup is common for sports.
 The vehicle houses the control room and equipment, which is permanently installed therein.
 You can unload the cameras at any destination for professional quality broadcasting.